Call signs in Asia

 Call signs in Asia are rarely used to identify broadcast stations.
 In most Asian countries, broadcast stations use other forms of identification.
-Japan, South Korea, Indonesia, the Philippines and Taiwan are exceptions to this rule.
+Few countries west of the Pacific Ocean, namely Japan, South Korea, Indonesia (radio only), the Philippines and Taiwan are exceptions to this rule.
 Amateur radio stations in India, Pakistan, Korea and Japan are allocated call-signs.

 Amateur radio

 The Wireless and Planning and Coordination Wing (WPC), a division of the Ministry of Communications and Information Technology, regulates amateur radio in India.
 Amateur radio call-signs of Pakistan are issued by the Pakistan Telecommunication Authority (PTA).
 The PARS operates a QSL bureau for those amateur radio operators in regular contact with amateur radio operators in other countries, and supports amateur radio operating awards and radio contests.
 The Pakistan Amateur Radio Society represents the interest of Pakistan amateur radio operators before national and international regulatory authorities.
 PARS is the national member society representing Pakistan in the International Amateur Radio Union.

 In Japan, it is regulated by the Ministry of Internal Affairs and Communications with the Japan Amateur Radio League acting as a national amateur radio organization.

 In South Korea call signs are regulated by the Korea Communications Commission in the Ministry of Information and Communication.